(1839 - 1920)

 References & notes

-Service information from his Compiled Confederate Military Service Records, via the Historical Data Systems database.
-His medical and hospital details from the Patient List.1 Further details from an online article by Military Images magazine, which has his wound to the left arm, amputated, source also of his picture from a 6th-plate tintype in the Brian Boeve collection.
+Service information from his Compiled Confederate Military Service Records online from fold3.
+His medical and hospital details from the Patient List.1 Further details from an online article by Military Images magazine, source also of his picture from a 6th-plate tintype in the Brian Boeve collection.
 His postwar location from church minutes.
 His gravesite is on Findagrave.

 11/05/1839; Lauderdale County, MS

 06/15/1920; burial in Kewanee Cemetery, Kewanee, MS